satoshifuku/HelloWorldJs/Readme.md

 Commit your edited files.
 > $ git commit -m "commit message"

+## Step 8: Push a branch

-Push your branch to origin on Github.
+Push your branch to origin (remote repositoty) on Github.
 > $ git push origin {your branch}